 - Poverty and wealth

-The Yin Yang Symbol
+The Yin Yang Symbol and Philosophy

 The symbol of the yin yang, also known as the Tai Chi or Taiqi symbol, consists of a circle equally divided into black and white sections by a reverse S-like shape.
 Within the black section is a small circle of white.
 Within the white section is a small circle of black.
-Each of the individual aspects of the yin yang symbol has a significant meaning, as does the entire yin yang.
+Each of the individual aspects of the yin yang symbol has a significant meaning as does the entire yin yang.

 The Outer Circle